crdoconnor/commandlib/docs/index.md

 * Ability to set PATH easily.
 * Ability call code from within the current virtualenv easily.
 * Ability to pipe in strings or files and easily pipe out to strings or file (or file handles).
+* Hook to easily run commands in from the current virtualenv.

 ## Why not use other tools?

-* subprocess - if you just call one or two external commands, it's probably fine, but beyond that it will become a mess.

-* os.system(*) - only capable of running simple bash commands.
+* os.system(*) - only capable of running very simple bash commands.

 * [sh](https://amoffat.github.io/sh/) - uses a lot of magic.
 Attempts to make python more like shell rather than making running commands more pythonic.